↑

 It’s a super easy, make-ahead breakfast recipe.
 You can make jars or bowls of this oatmeal for the week and have breakfast practically ready for you as soon as you wake up.
 It definitely helps during busy weekday mornings.

-The combination of flavors is so good together and it is delicious right out of the fridge or warmed up.
+The combination of flavors is so good together and it is delicious right out of the fridge or can be warmed up on the stove top or in the microwave.

 How To Make Blueberry Overnight Oats